faircloth-lab/phyluce/docs/citing.rst

    Glenn TC.
 2012.
 Ultraconserved elements anchor thousands of genetic markers spanning multiple evolutionary timescales.
 Systematic Biology 61: 717–726. doi:`10.1093/sysbio/SYS004 <http://doi.org/10.1093/sysbio/SYS004>`_.

+Then, if you are working in groups other than tetrapods, please cite the appropriate manuscript for the organisms you are working on.

 ..  _References: